browserengineering/book/book/glossary.md

 CSS selector

-: The part of a CSS rule that specifies which elements a given list of property values applies.
+: The part of a CSS rule that specifies to which elements a given list of property values applies.

 Inheritance